View on GitHub

 Don’t Panic

-panic() and recover() are built into Golang, but we should never use them.
+panic() and recover() are built into Golang, but we should almost never use them.
 Simply put, there are better mechanisms to handle errors.
 Most of the time, panicking is a sign of laziness or lack of concern for maintainability.

 Especially avoid deferred panic recovery:

-// HORRIBLE - don't do this
+// HORRIBLE - don't do this!
+You can't easily tell where this got thrown!

 defer func() {